-Whichever VPN service you choose to use, all of them usually provide a desktop or mobile client that you can download to your device to that allows a simple set up and configuration.
+Whichever VPN service you choose to use, all of them usually provide a desktop or mobile client that you can download to your device to that enables a simple set up and configuration.

 In most cases, it's just a case of downloading the client software, installing and then launching the program.
 Whether you choose a paid-for or free service, you'll need to create an account with the VPN provider and then use these details to log into the service.

-There is also a desktop client for Linux systems, along with add-ons for browsers (Chrome, Firefox and Opera), along with mobile phone software for iOS, Windows and Android operating systems.
-There are even downloads for TVs and routers, so all options are pretty well covered.
+As with most other VPNs there are also add-ons for browsers (Chrome, Firefox and Opera), along with mobile phone software for iOS, Windows and Android operating systems.

 Logging in to the VPN is simple: just use the login and password that you set up when you signed up for the service.

 Clicking on the server location opens up a drop-down list of all of the server locations available.
-Simple choose the one that meets your needs.
+Simply choose the one that meets your needs.

-Using the free option that many VPN providers offer allows you to "try before you buy" to make sure that the offering suits your needs.
+Using the free option that many VPN providers offer enables you to "try before you buy" to make sure that the offering suits your needs.

 Generally, the free options are limited in one way of another, either by connection speed or data allowance.
 Many also only offer a limited number of the available locations that their servers are located in.

 However, there should be enough functionality available for you to decide if a given VPN is right for your needs.

 Give one a try and you're bound to find something that suits your internet privacy needs.
 Check out our guide to the best VPNs around.